rqlite/rqlite/README.md

 rqlite [![Circle CI](https://circleci.com/gh/rqlite/rqlite/tree/master.svg?style=svg)](https://circleci.com/gh/rqlite/rqlite/tree/master) [![GoDoc](https://godoc.org/github.com/rqlite/rqlite?status.svg)](https://godoc.org/github.com/rqlite/rqlite) [![Release](https://img.shields.io/github/release/rqlite/rqlite.svg)](https://github.com/rqlite/rqlite/releases)
 ======
-*rqlite* is a distributed relational database, which uses [SQLite](https://www.sqlite.org/) as its storage engine. rqlite is written in [Go](http://golang.org/) and uses [Raft](http://raftconsensus.github.io/) to achieve consensus across all the instances of the SQLite databases. rqlite ensures that every change made to the database is made to a quorum of SQLite files, or none at all.
+*rqlite* is a distributed relational database, which uses [SQLite](https://www.sqlite.org/) as its storage engine. rqlite is written in [Go](http://golang.org/) and uses [Raft](http://raftconsensus.github.io/) to achieve consensus across all the instances of the SQLite databases. rqlite ensures that every change made to the database is made to a quorum of SQLite databases, or none at all.

 ### Why?
 rqlite gives you the functionality of a [rock solid](http://www.sqlite.org/testing.html), fault-tolerant, replicated relational database, but with very easy installation, deployment, and operation.
 With it you've got a lightweight and reliable distributed store for relational data.

-You could use rqlite as part of a larger system, as a central store for some critical relational data, without having to run a heavier solution like MySQL. rqlite might also be an effective way to provide a small number of SQLite read-replicas.
+You could use rqlite as part of a larger system, as a central store for some critical relational data, without having to run a heavier solution like MySQL.

 ### Key features
 - Very easy deployment.